lom200/whisper-writer/README.md

 - `add_trailing_space`: Set to `true` to add a space to the end of the transcribed text.
 (Default: `true`)
 - `remove_capitalization`: Set to `true` to convert the transcribed text to lowercase.
 (Default: `false`)
 - `input_method`: Choose how Whisper-Writer enters text (`pynput` for simulated typing, `clipboard` to copy/paste, `ydotool`/`dotool` on Linux).
 (Default: `pynput`)
+  - Note: Clipboard mode sends Ctrl/Cmd+V. If your activation hotkey already holds Ctrl (for example `ctrl+meta`), Windows may paste a literal 'v'; change the hotkey or modifier combo.

 #### Miscellaneous Options
 - `print_to_terminal`: Set to `true` to print the script status and transcribed text to the terminal.
 (Default: `true`)